madusankapremaratne/swagger-migration/README.md

+WSO2 API Migration Tool - Migrate APIManager 1.8.0 to 1.9.0
-Bundle to migrate swagger version 1.2 to 2.0
+This bundle is used to migrate swagger documents from swagger version 1.2 to 2.0

-Follow the steps below to learn how to use the tool.
+Follow the steps below.
-1. Copy the bundle to AM 1.8 and start the server with -Dmigrate=1.6 to run the 1.6 to 1.7 swagger and doc resourcce migrations.
-2. Copy the bundle to AM 1.8 and start the server with -Dmigrate=1.7 to run the 1.7 to 1.8 swagger resource migration.
-3. Copy the bundle to AM 1.8 and start the server with -Dmigrate=1.8 to run the 1.8 to 1.9 swagger resource migration.
-This operation will transfer swagger resources 1.2 to 2.0
+ Copy the bundle to AM 1.8.0 <APIM_HOME>/repository/components/dropins Start the server with -Dmigrate=1.8 to migrate swagger resources This operation will transfer swagger resources from v1.2 to v2.0

 Notes
 - The mysql.sql in the migrate directories should be run against the API_M database.